Dumbarton: Media

-Your Radio, the local commercial radio station for West Dunbartonshire is based in the town, having moved from Clydebank in 2016.
-It formally was named Dumbarton Festival Radio and then Castle Rock FM until 2003.
+Nation Radio Scotland, the local commercial radio station for West Dunbartonshire is based in the town, having moved from Clydebank in 2016.
+It formerly was named Dumbarton Festival Radio, Castle Rock FM until 2003, and then Your Radio until 2020.

 The town has two local weekly newspapers, The Lennox Herald and The Dumbarton Reporter.

 Culture

 Sports

 There were at one stage two league football clubs from the town, Dumbarton Harp F.C and Dumbarton F.C (Also known as 'Sons of the Rock').
 Dumbarton F.C. are the only league club in Dumbarton still in operation, playing in the Scottish Professional Football League at Scottish League Two level.

 Dumbarton F.C play home games at the Dumbarton Football Stadium (known since 2018 as the C&G Systems Stadium for sponsorship reasons) adjacent to Dumbarton Rock.
 They won the 1882–83 Scottish Cup and are five times runners-up.

 The Scottish League was formed in 1890 with Dumbarton as founding members.
 The first championship was shared between Dumbarton and Rangers, in the absence of a goal-difference rule to act as a tiebreaker.

 There are seven bowling clubs in Dumbarton: Brock Bowling Club, Dixon BC, Dumbarton BC, Dumbuck BC, Eastfield BC, Rock BC and Townend BC.

 The town is the birthplace of the motor-racing driver Sir Jackie Stewart OBE.
 He competed in Formula One between 1965 and 1973, winning three World Drivers' Championships.
 The Stewart Family owned and ran the garage at Dumbuck in Milton to the East of the town, the Garage later being taken over by Jackie's close friend John Lindsay.